fadden/CiderPress2/FileConv/Gfx/MacPaint-notes.md

 On HFS filesystems, these documents used the file type 'PNTG'.
 On other systems, the filename extension ".pntg" or simply ".mac" were sometimes used.
 Images uploaded to online services were often prefixed with a MacBinary header.
-Without one of these, it's very difficult to identify a MacPaint document as such.
+Without one of these, it's very difficult to identify a MacPaint document as such, except by attempting to fully decode it.

 The source code for MacPaint is available from the [Computer History Museum](https://computerhistory.org/blog/macpaint-and-quickdraw-source-code/).